HeadHunter28/HeadHunter28/README.md

 # Hey, I'm Shivang.
 and I am Python developer in the realm of Data Science.

-While I am learning and mastering **ML/DL/LLM**, I build awesome projects along the way.
+Learning and mastering **ML/DL/LLM**, I build awesome projects along the way.

 ### 🧗‍♂️ What am I currently doing 🛠?
 ---